 This parade is a local favorite beloved for its satirical jabs at local and national politics.
 Its natural mate is Three Muses’ Orange Blossom Sazerac, the perfect twist on the classic New Orleans’ Sazerac.
 The first sip is as in-your-face as the floats but mellows out as the one-of-a-kind flavor and fun ensue.
 Saturday, January 27, 6:30 p.m.

 The best part about the Muses parade is the crowd and the excitement.
-Since it rolls the Thursday evening before Mardi Gras Day, it boasts loyal local followers with serious traditions, and everyone in the crowd is amped for the 5 days of revelry ahead.
+Since it rolls the Thursday evening before Mardi Gras Day, it boasts loyal local followers with serious traditions, and everyone in the crowd is amped for the five days of revelry ahead.
 For this fun and fiery night, a Pimm’s cup is a perfect fit with its sweet and spicy undertones.
-So grab one from the historic and charming Columns Hotel on St. Charles Avenue and fight your way through the crowd and catch a Muses shoe.
-Thursday, February 23, 6:30 p.m.
+Grab one from the historic and charming Columns Hotel on St. Charles Avenue and fight your way through the crowd and catch a Muses shoe.
+Thursday, February 8, 6:30 p.m.

 Krewe of Bacchus is one of the largest parades of Carnival.
 It’s has 33 grandiose floats and you are bound to walk away with your bags and arms overflowing with parade throws.
-They always manage to snag big names for their Kings, this year being The Passion of the Christ’s Jim Caviezel.
-They’re honoring the Saints in this year’s theme: Bacchus Salute The Saints 50th while you’re honoring Bacchus, the Roman god of wine, with sangria.
+They always manage to snag big names for their Kings, along with the best marching bands in New Orleans.
 Some of the best in the city is the white sangria at Maïs Arepas, a hidden gem located half a block off the parade route.
-Sunday, February 26, 5:15 p.m.
+Sunday, February 11, 5:15 p.m.

 Happy Mardi Gras!